 Blue cod is a bottom-dwelling species endemic to New Zealand.
 Although distributed throughout New Zealand near foul ground to a depth of 150 m, they are more abundant south of Cook Strait and around the Chatham Islands.
 Growth may be influenced by a range of factors, including sex, habitat quality, and fishing pressure relative to location (Carbines 2004a).
 Size-at-sexual maturity also varies according to location.
 In Northland, maturity is reached at 10-19 cm total length (TL) at an age of 2 years, whereas in the Marlborough Sounds it is reached at 21-26 cm TL at 3-6 years.
 In Southland, the fish become mature at 26-28 cm TL, at an age of 4-5 years.
-Blue cod have also been shown to be protogynous hermaphrodites, with individuals over a large length range changing sex from female to male (Carbines 1998).
+Blue cod have also been shown to be protogynous hermaphrodites, with some individuals over a large length range changing sex from female to male (Carbines 1998).
+Blue cod are a diandric species where males either develop directly from the undifferentiated state without sex inversion (primary males) or begin life as female and become male following sex inversion (secondary males) (Beentjes 2020).
 Validated age estimates using otoliths have shown that blue cod males grow faster and are larger than females (Walsh 2017).
 The maximum recorded age for this species is about 32 years.

 An M of 0.17 was based on the empirical age distribution from the offshore Banks Peninsula survey in 2016, because these fish were aged using the blue cod age determination protocol.
 The M estimate is based on the 1% tail of the distribution, which was 27 years, not the maximum age.
 The default M for blue cod was changed from 0.14 to 0.17 in April 2019 following the recommendation of the Inshore Working Group.
-All spawner-per-recruit ratio (SPR) analyses carried out using 0.14 will need to be recalculated.
+All spawner-per-recruit ratio (SPR) analyses carried out using 0.14 are being updated following routine blue cod surveys.

 Blue cod have an annual reproductive cycle with an extended spawning season during late winter and spring.
 Spawning has been reported within inshore and mid-shelf waters.
 It is also likely that spawning occurs in outer-shelf waters.
 Ripe blue cod are also found in all areas fished commercially by blue cod fishers during the spawning season.
 Batch fecundity was estimated by Beer et al (2013).
 Eggs are pelagic for about five days after spawning, and the larvae are pelagic for about five more days before settling onto the seabed.
 Juveniles (less than about 10 cm TL) are not caught by commercial potting or lining, and therefore blue cod are not vulnerable to the main commercial fishing methods until they are mature.
-Recreational methods do catch juveniles, but since this species does not have a swim bladder, the survival of these fish is good if they are caught using large hooks (6/0) (which do not result in gut hooking) and returned to the sea quickly (Carbines 1999).
+Recreational methods do catch juveniles, but since this species does not have a swim bladder, the survival of these fish is good if they are caught using large hooks (6/0)(which do not result in gut hooking) and returned to the sea quickly (Carbines 1999).